Who Is Marvel's Sentry? The Thunderbolts* Villain Explained

 How Sentry fits into Thunderbolts*

 The mission in adapting the Sentry should be distillation.
-I don't picture the MCU getting as meta with its depiction of Sentry as his introductory series or "New Avengers" did; a 2-hour blockbuster ensemble is packed enough as is.
+It's hard to imagine the MCU getting as meta with its depiction of Sentry as his introductory series or "New Avengers" did; a 2-hour blockbuster ensemble is packed enough as is.
 Plus, the MCU is already dealing with problems of over-complication.
 Rewriting its own history so the Sentry was there the whole time and everyone forgot?
 That's a whole other headache that should stay in the comics.

-Rather, I'd say look to "Dark Avengers," perhaps with Valentina Allegra De Fontaine (Julia Louis-Dreyfus) taking Osborn's role as the manipulator.
+Rather, everyone would be better served looking to "Dark Avengers," perhaps with Valentina Allegra De Fontaine (Julia Louis-Dreyfus) taking Osborn's role as the manipulator.
 She's been set up as the MCU's own Amanda Waller and we know from the "Suicide Squad" films how Waller's attempts at playing with (superpowered) fire blow up in her face.
 For Val and the Thunderbolts, that explosion would be The Void.